October 26, 2012, Posted by admin in antipasti, Food, Food & Groceries, Produce, Recipe, Vegetables

 Burrata con melanzane sott’aceto

-When in Puglia, I’m totally addicted to burrata, which is a fresh mozzarella-like cheese with a creamy heart.
-Burrata should be eaten less than 48 hours after it has been made and this kind of limits the spread.
-We usually buy them at directly at farm dairies or farmers’ markets, but burrata are also sold in big local supermarkets.
-Unfortunately, I have never seen the burrata in Denmark, though I have been told that this remarkable fresh cheese can be obtained from Italian specialty shops around the world.
+We usually buy them directly at farm dairies or farmers’ markets, but burrata are also sold in big local supermarkets.
+These days you’ll also find burrata on the menu of restaurants in Copenhagen, so this remarkable fresh cheese is available in Scandinmavia, and can be obtained from Italian specialty shops around the world.
 Just beware of the matured version with solid butter inside.
 This is really disgusting, unless you’ve got a penchant for eating butter by the spoonful.

 Ingredients